 5.18.
-Workplace monitoring and/or individual monitoring are required to form the basis of the dose assessment programme for workers who receive occupational exposures above 1 mSv in a year: see para.
-303 of the Transport Regulations.
-However, other methods of estimating external exposures (e.g. 5.19-5.27) are needed, for example for occupational exposures below 1 mSv in a year, and for public
+Workplace monitoring and/or individual monitoring are required to form the basis of the dose assessment programme for workers who receive occupational exposures above 1 mSv in a year (see para.
+303 of the Transport Regulations).
+However, other methods of estimating external exposures (e.g. as outlined in paras 5.19-5.26) are needed, for example for occupational exposures below 1 mSv in a year and for public exposure.
+In addition, these methods can be used as part of the